 Minimum wage is defined by the universally applicable collective agreement in the industry.
 If there is none, the wages must be considered normal for the industry and reasonable when considering the demands of the job.
 The law does not regulate a minimum wage.
-One indicator of a minimum wage is a salary that fulfils the employment conditions of an employee, which you can check on the Kela website (www.kela.
-FI/web/en).
+One indicator of a minimum wage is a salary that fulfils the employment conditions of an employee, which you can check on the Kela website (WWW.KELA.
+FI/WEB/EN).

-The wages must be paid to the

-employee's bank account on the last day of the pay period, unless otherwise agreed.
+The wages must be paid to the employee's bank account on the last day of the pay period, unless otherwise agreed.
 Always provide a pay calculation for the employee.
 Wages must also be paid for an annual holiday.
-Check the collective agreement to see what it states on holiday bonuses and wages for sick leave, maternity leave and a brief absence due to a child's sudden illness.
+Check the law and the collective agreement to see what they state about holiday bonuses and wages for sick leave, maternity leave and brief absences due to a child's sudden illness.